gideonsimpson/BasicMD.jl/README.md

 * Random Walk Metropolis (RWM)
 * Metropolis Adjusted Langevin (MALA)
 * Brünger, Brooks and Karplus (BBK)
+* Grønbech-Jensen and Farago (GJF)
 * ABOBA, BAOAB
 * Verlet
 * Hamiltonian/Hybrid Monte Carlo (HMC)

-This is intended to be simple collection for small scale problems and code development.
+This is intended to be a collection for small scale problems and code development.
 Larger problems will best be handled with [LAMMPS](https://lammps.sandia.gov/) or [OpenMM](http://openmm.org/)